folio-org/mod-calendar/docs/api-and-schema.md

 `mod-calendar.yaml` in `main/resources/swagger.api` folder.
 This should be entirely up to the OpenAPI spec.

-Other FOLIO projects seem to aggresively prefer abstracting every parameter, response, etc., into separate schemas.
+Other FOLIO projects seem to aggressively prefer abstracting every parameter, response, etc., into separate schemas.
 For the provided `examples`, it is a fair bit looser -- it seems to be an example response for each endpoint, but I have yet to find anywhere that these are actually referenced?